 The Garden of My Imaan

-The Garden of My Imaan by Farhana Zia (Peachtree, 2013).
-The arrival of a new student, Marwa, a fellow fifth-grader who is a strict Muslim, helps Aliya come to terms with her own lukewarm practice …
+The arrival of a new student, Marwa, a fellow fifth-grader who is a strict Muslim, helps Aliya come to terms with her own lukewarm practice of the faith and her embarrassment of others’ reactions to their beliefs.
+(Grades 4-7)

 A Maiden’s Prayer: A Family Story Set in 1970s Sri Lanka